elisheldon/eli-chat/readme.md

 7. Published model to https://huggingface.co/elisheldon/Meta-Llama3.2-1B-Instruct-FT which is consumed by this web code

 # First attempt issues
 1. WebGPU issues.
-Current WebGPU implementation is mostly broken Only the q4fp16 quantized model can be run on WebGPU without a memory error or garbage output (at least on my M2 Pro), but the quality of the response is poor as compared with running the exact same model on WASM.
+Current WebGPU implementation is mostly broken Only the q4fp16 quantized model can be run on WebGPU without a memory error or garbage output (at least on an M2 Pro), but the quality of the response is poor as compared with running the exact same model on WASM.
 2. WASM speed.
 Current WASM implementation runs very slowly, although it does successfully respond with reasonable responses.
 3. Small base model.
 Llama 3.2 1B Instruct was chosen to avoid 2GB protobuf limits in the onnx stack, but fine-tuning results are much better with fine-tuned Llama 3.2 3B Instruct run as GGUF outside of the browser context.